sanel/Fl_Highlight_Editor/MANUAL.md

 for text parts.
 For now, regular expression implementation doesn't handle grouping.

-To use it, you are basically say this:
+To use it, you will say something like this:

 ```scheme
 (syn 'regex "\\$[@<#\\^]" FACE-NAME)